 I remember coming to Dacres in 2001 and saying to myself, this is where I belong!!

 I moved to New Hampshire in 2001 from Boise Idaho.
 After graduating high school I took off across the country on an adventure with no end.

 I now raise two children under the roof of our home here in Dorchester while I work as a nurse at the local Level 1 trauma center, Dartmouth Hitchcock medical center.
 Their names are Sawyer (14) and Isla (11).
 We enjoy laughing, eating good food, cracking out to technology and adventuring.
-We have a dog named Rocco, the love of our life that can our adventure all of us combined.
+We have a dog named Rocco, the love of our life whose zest for adventure equals all of us combined.

-I’m now 36 years old and am committed to a life designed around authenticity to stand up for my children and peers while Real life happens and embrace the only limitations in my way are those that I put there.
+I’m now 36 years old and am committed to a life designed around authenticity to stand up for my children and peers while Real life happens and embrace the belief that the only limitations in my way are those that I put there.

 I enjoy being in the board of Dacres and plan to continue working on building connection and strength through communication with all others that come in contact with Dacres.

 Karen has a background in Environmental Advocacy, Youth Leadership, Community Activism and Permaculture.
 She is the co-founder of Transition 5 Villages, the Upper Valley Apple Corps and the UV Transformational Action Affinity Group (UVTAAG), all local groups working to build resilient culture by way of supporting renewable food and energy systems, re-skilling, planting fruit and nut trees for free and public picking and leading actions that are transformational in conception and implementation.
 She is also the founder of Permaculture Solutions, LLC where she works to develop ecologically diverse and nutrient dense landscapes for humans and habitat.
 She has designed forest gardens and garden systems for families, schools, hospitals and communities a like.